Kaiser-Yang/Kaiser-Yang.github.io/_posts/2023-12-14-cpp-smart-pointer.md

 int *p = new int;
 std::shared_ptr<int> sp1(p);
 {
-    // this is wrong, when we bind p with a shared_ptr, its ref_count is 1.
+    // This is wrong, when we bind p with a shared_ptr, its ref_count is 1.
-    // so this will cause double free.
+    // So this will cause double free.
-    // only copy from a shared_ptr can make the ref_count increase correctly.
+    // Only copy from a shared_ptr can make the ref_count increase correctly.
-    // sdt::shared_ptr<int> sp2(p);
+    // std::shared_ptr<int> sp2(p);

     std::shared_ptr<int> sp2(sp1);
     std::cout << sp2.use_count() << std::endl; // 2
     std::cout << sp1.use_count() << std::endl; // 2